simondlr/computingcommons/manuscript/rise_of_the_commons.md

+(to be deprecated/removed)
-ise of the Computing Commons
+Rise of the Computing Commons

 ((only talk in past tense as to future proof these essays))